MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-policy.md

 **Syntax**

-The `database` policy: an OData-like expression that is translated into a query predicate the database evaluates.
-This includes operators like `eq`, `lt`, and `gt`.
+The `database` policy: an OData-like expression that is translated into a query predicate the database evaluates, including operators like `eq`, `lt`, and `gt`.
 In order for results to be returned for a request, the request's query predicate resolved from a database policy must evaluate to `true` when executing against the database.

 |Example Item Policy|Predicate
 |-|-